joram/triptracks/README.md

 - if you need to clean up space:
   - Delete all containers `sudo docker rm $(sudo docker ps -a -q)`
   - Delete all images `sudo docker rmi $(sudo docker images -q)`
+  - if you really need to scrub, docker's temp folder is at `/var/lib/docker/tmp`